avanzu/node-packages/packages/kernel/README.md

 You will need to provide an implementation for the Configuration interface.

+The `Config` class centralizes application settings, enabling consistent configuration management across the application.
+It simplifies access to configuration values and supports environment-specific settings, enhancing maintainability and scalability.

 __minimal example__
 ```ts
 export class Config implements Kernel.Configuration<ConfigValues> {
     constructor(protected values: ConfigValues) {}